Design map-based visualizations

 8. For Line Type, choose Geodesic.

-This is the default value.
-It represents the shortest distance between two points on the surface of the earth.
+This value represents the shortest distance between two points on the surface of the earth.

 9. Leave the ID field empty.